 Security guards typically do the following:

-Guards must remain alert, looking for anything out of the ordinary throughout their shift.
-In an emergency, guards may call for assistance from police, fire, or ambulance services.
-Some security guards may be armed.
+Security guards need to always be aware of their surroundings and stay alert, looking for anything out of the ordinary throughout their shift.
+In an emergency, security guards may call for assistance from police, fire, or ambulance services.

 A security guard’s job responsibilities vary from one employer to another:

-In office buildings, banks, hotels, and hospitals, guards maintain order and protect the organization’s customers, staff, and property.
+- In office buildings, banks, hotels, and hospitals, security guards maintain order and protect the organization’s customers, staff, and property.

-In museums or art galleries, guards protect paintings and exhibits by watching people and inspecting packages entering and leaving the building.
+- In museums or art galleries, security guards protect paintings and exhibits by watching people and inspecting packages entering and leaving the building.

-At universities, in parks, and at sports stadiums, guards do crowd control, supervise parking and seating, and direct traffic.
+- At universities, in parks, and at sports stadiums, security guards do crowd control, supervise parking and seating, and direct traffic.

-At bars and nightclubs, guards (or bouncers) keep under-age people from entering, collect cover charges at the door, and maintain order among customers.
+- At bars and nightclubs, security guards (or bouncers) keep under-age people from entering, collect cover charges at the door, and maintain order among customers.

 What is the workplace of a Security Guard like?

-Guards who work during the day may have a great deal of contact with other employees and the public.
+Security guards who work during the day may interact with other employees and the public.
 Although the work can be routine, it can also be hazardous, particularly when an altercation occurs.